International Championship Wrestling (Mississippi): War with the NWA

 The NWA's Mid-South territory under Leroy McGuirk originally consisted of Oklahoma, Arkansas and Louisiana.
 By the mid-1970s, it had expanded to include Mississippi and parts of Missouri and East Texas.
 George Culkin had promoted the Mississippi end of the Mid-South territory since the late-1960s.
 A falling out over money, however, caused Culkin to turn against McGuirk and shut the longtime promoter out of Mississippi.
 McGuirk's booker Bill Watts later expressed surprise at Culkins' decision given that his crew of wrestlers sometimes traveled directly from the NWA's Florida territory and sold out the Jackson Coliseum on several occasions.
 Watts also employed Culkin's nephew, Jack Curtis Jr., who served as his right-hand man.

 As a longtime promoter for McGuirk, George Culkin was well placed to take control of the Mississippi wrestling territory.
 He had close political connections with local officials., much like Bill Watts did in neighboring Louisiana, which made it very difficult for potential rivals to run shows in the area.
 Culkin, an ex-wrestler himself, also enjoyed a degree of celebrity among local wrestling fans having been part of a popular tag team with half-brother Jack Curtis during the late-1940s and 1950s.
 ICW's weekly show replaced "Leroy McGuirk's Championship Wrestling" on WABG (Channel 6) and WJTV (Channel 12), and was eventually syndicated throughout the state of Mississippi.
-Jack Curtis Jr., who would represent the NWA in Mississippi, got ABC affilitate WAPT (Channel 16) to air McGuirk's show on a Saturday night time slot.
+Jack Curtis Jr., who would represent the NWA in Mississippi, got ABC affiliate WAPT (Channel 16) to air McGuirk's show on a Saturday night time slot.
 Curtis Jr. ran smaller venues in and around Jackson though NWA Tri-State eventually entered head-to-head competition with the Culkins on Wednesday nights.
 Because Watts did not have access to the Coliseum, he would often attempt to load his cards with as many NWA stars as possible.
 According to former NWA Tri-State ring announcer Jeff Steele, however, the lack of suitable venues damaged the promotion's credibility with local fans which was "the toughest part of the war for Watts".
 ICW and the NWA engaged in a price war with the Culkins lowering their ticket prices by $1 for all seats in order to undercut Watt's shows.
 Global Wrestling News reported that ICW appeared "to have the upper hand" by the end of the year.